 Andrew has successfully managed some of our most complex procurement contracts, from coordinating the activities of design, construction and supplier teams on super-acute hospital projects, to managing the delivery and installation of equipment to rural primary-care clinics in conflict zone countries.
 With a broad insight into the latest medical technologies and strong negotiation skills, he consistently achieves best value for money outcomes for our clients.

-With a broad knowledge and experience of coordinating the delivery of health service planning, health facility planning and equipment procurement projects, Simon has a comprehensive understanding of the journey from determining the demand for healthcare to delivering its supply.
-With a solid background in project management, he is accomplished at bringing together a multitude of stakeholders to deliver complex programmes of facility design and development work.
+With a broad knowledge and experience of coordinating the delivery of healthcare planning, design and equipment procurement projects, Simon has a comprehensive understanding of the journey from determining the demand for healthcare to delivering its supply.
+With excellent technical knowledge and a strong background in project management, he is accomplished at bringing together a multitude of stakeholders to deliver complex programmes of healthcare facility design and development work.

 Peter has spent more than 30 years as a strategic hospital planner and operational manager.
 With hands-on experience in managing major hospitals, Peter offers insight into the operational challenges of healthcare facilities.
 He brings extensive experience in the preparation of business cases, operational commissioning and transfer facilitation.